calmcl1/PyCasper/docs/source/glossary.rst

     Character generator
     Graphics machine
         Primarily used in TV, a character generator (CG) is a computer that creates on-screen graphics that can be keyed over an image.
-Some of then most common graphics that CGs create include lower-third straps (that might show the name of a TV presenter) or leaderboards in sports programmes.
+Some of the most common graphics that CGs create include lower-third straps (that might show the name of a TV presenter) or leaderboards in sports programmes.

     SVT
         *Sveriges Television*, the Swedish national broadcasting organisation, and developers of CasparCG.
 They use CasparCG to control the output of their 6 TV channels.